President & CEO

 Prior to her role at the PCCF, Donna served as Chief Development Officer for Heartland Family Service, where she was responsible for oversight of the agency’s fundraising and sustainability efforts, volunteer involvement, marketing, communications, and public relations.
-Before Heartland Family Service, Donna spent 12 years with Bellevue University, where she was the National Business Development Manager.
-Donna is a graduate of Bellevue University, with dual undergraduate degrees in Communication Arts and Liberal Arts for Business, as well as a Masters of Public Administration.
+Before her role at Heartland Family Service, Donna spent 12 years with Bellevue University, where she was National Business Development Manager.
+Donna is a graduate of Bellevue University, with dual undergraduate degrees in Communication Arts and Liberal Art for Business, and a Masters of Public Administrations.

-Donna, and her husband Larry, live in Council Bluffs.
+Donna and her husband Larry have lived in the Omaha metro area their entire lives, and now reside in Council Bluffs, IA.
 They have two adult sons, who also live in the metro area, and enjoy their pet Pomeranian, Ruby.

 Kelly is a native of Omaha, Nebraska where she attended Daniel J. Gross Catholic High School and graduated from Creighton University.
 Kelly began her work in Pottawattamie County in 2003 when she was hired as an Environmental Educator at Hitchcock Nature Center in Honey Creek, IA for the Pottawattamie County Conservation Board.
 In her nearly thirteen years with the Conservation Board, Kelly was primarily responsible for presenting environmental education programs to the public.
 Kelly served on the Iowa Association of Naturalists’ Executive Committee from 2012-2015.